The Mentor System at Mindarie Senior College

 Mindarie Senior College students transition to the College for Years 11 and 12.
 Most will be leaving smaller institutions where they have felt established for several years.
 They face two years full of opportunities, challenges, and decision-making regarding their futures.

 Each teacher at the College is responsible for mentoring a group of students through their Year 11 and 12 journey.
-Twice each week, for up to an hour on each occasion, the Mentor group meets together.
+Twice each week, for 30 minutes on each occasion, the Mentor group meets together.
 Mentors will access attendance, pastoral care and behavioural records for each student, speaking as necessary to each.
 Early intervention is always important and Mentors have access to a Year Leader, the Student Services team and Senior Administration for support.
 It is the Mentor’s role to monitor each student’s overall progress, advocate and seek support for the student, or refer on as necessary.

 Our Mentoring system provides the vital sense of connection, familiarity and continuity from the outset of every student’s time with us.